History Files

 c.6150 BC

-These humans had lived in family groups in huts and had hunted animals such as deer and wild boar until slowly rising water levels had increasingly forced them to retreat to higher ground, land which today forms Britain or continental Europe.
+The humans here have lived in family groups in huts and have hunted animals such as deer and wild boar until slowly rising water levels have increasingly forced them to retreat to higher ground, land which today forms Britain or continental Europe.

 British Isles map about 10,500 BC

-The rising water levels began to remake the coastline, from what's seen here around 10,500 BC to the much-reduced coastline of today's British Isles
+The rising water levels began to remake the coastline, from what is seen here around 10,500 BC to the much-reduced coastline of today's British Isles

 While initially dated roughly to 6500 BC, more recent archaeology has pinpointed a very precise date of 6150 BC for a disaster which is related to disappearance of Doggerland.
 This takes the form of a catastrophic tsunami.